Conor McGregor: Mixed Marketing Arts (MMA)

 That’s the kind of CV that lands your mug on the cover of Time Magazine… yeah, that happened too.
 But how?
 Simple: get the people behind your brand.
 Speak in a language they understand.
 Appeal to their wants, needs and desires.

-“We’re not here just to take part; we’re here to take over,” a jubilant McGregor professed to rapturous applause from a not-entirely impartial home crowd.
-He was speaking after his UFC Dublin win in 2014.
-He’d knocked Diego Brandao out in the first round.
+“We’re not here just to take part; we’re here to take over,” a jubilant McGregor professed to raptureless applaud from the native crowd.
+He was speaking to Dan Hardy after his UFC Fight Night: Dublin” (July 2014) win over Diego Brandao.

 McGregor was originally slated to fight Cole Miller.
 However, Miller pulled out due to an injury, and was replaced by Brandao.
-McGregor’s ‘beat anyone, anywhere, anytime’ attitude only solidified his brand presence.
+His then ‘fight anyone, anywhere, anytime’ attitude only solidified his brand presence.
 It’s one UFC president, Dana White, often trots out as part of the legacy building campaign.

 Cut to 2017, and Helwani himself would travel to Manchester to present ‘An Experience with Conor McGregor’.
 The Irish Man had gained a new level of fame.
-Now the media came to him.
-He’d pulled back, controlling his own exposure – partly because he was saving it for the movie, but also because leaving the crowd wanting more has been a smart move since the days of P.T.
-Barnum.
-McGregor was puppeteering his own discourse.
+No longer would he come to the media, the media would come to him.
+He pulled back, controlling his own exposure.
+It’s a smart move in many ways, pupeerting his own discourse.
 Did this deter the media from talking about him?
 Far from it.
-In the absence of facts, they filled the void with speculation.
-This amplified McGregor’s mystique and his stock rose.
+McGregor’s stock rose.
+It’s amplified his mystique.

-McGregor’s narrowing of the media focus coincided with the launch of The Mac Life.
+McGregor’s narrowing of the media curtain coincided with the launch of The Mac Life.
 The publishing platform professes to be “the #1 source for Conor McGregor News, MMA, Sport, Health, Fitness, Fashion and Style”.
-So, he made the next obvious step in creating the media narrative – he took control of the means of media production.

 The UFC knows this.
 The organisation is even said to offer social media marketing training courses to members of its roster.
 But if they want a real lesson, they should follow McGregor.
 In the words of Montell Jordan, ‘This Is How We Do It’.